 - Bleached Stock Towers

 All quality FRP tanks are designed and built to stringent industry standards.
 Kenway engineers design per the relevant ASTM and ASME RTP-1 tank standards.
-Our technicians build the vessels utilizing the FRPI (Fiberglass Reinforced Plastics Institute) four-step process to eliminate the risk for our customers.

 While FRP tanks are standard for the industry, that does not mean Kenway tanks are ordinary.
 The majority of tanks are a cylindrical shape, but from there, the design is customized to customer requirements.